pabloscloud/Overload/README.md

 ### Why can't I delete an ongoing pause? {#delete-pause}
 You cannot delete ongoing pauses as they are only there to indicate a pause will be created once you hit start again.
 If you will not hit start until the next day it will be gone and will not count against your goal.
 By deleting items that occurred beforehand, you can hide the pause.
 Imagine you're using the app to track your work hours.
 You take a break, and an ongoing pause is created.
 If you get ill during the day or decide not to work on the day for any other reason, the ongoing pause will vanish without affecting your work-time goal.

+### Why does the app annoy me with a popup to adjust the end? {#spread-across-days}
+Sometimes we forget stuff.
+Sometimes we do stuff across days - like sleeping.
+Nevertheless when an item is still ongoing from yesterday or days before yesterday, you need to set an end or confirm you want to spread the item across multiple days.
+The popup will be gone once there are no more ongoing items from the past days ;)